Spatial quasiperiodic driving of a dissipative optical lattice and origin of directed Brillouin modes in a randomly diffusing cold atom cloud: System models

 In the semi-classical approximation \cite{petsas99}, the atoms in the ground state $|\pm\rangle$ are described by the phase space density $P_{\pm}(x,p,t)$ at the position $x$ with momentum $p$, which satisfies the following coupled Fokker-Planck equations

 where $U_{\pm}^\prime=\partial U_{\pm}/\partial x$, and

 are the transition rates between the ground state sublevels, defined in terms of $\Gamma'$, the photon scattering rate per lattice beam, as $g_0=2\Gamma'/3$, $g_1=8\Gamma'/9$, $g_2=2\Gamma'/9$, and $D_0=5\hbar^2k_0^2\Gamma'/18$ is a noise strength describing the random momentum jumps that result from the interaction with the photons.
 As in \cite{cubero22}, we are neglecting the probe contribution to the transition rates, the radiation forces, and noise terms, since their effect is observed to be small in the simulations.
+Note that this approach is in contrast to the qualitative arguments presented in \cite{proc95} where the Brillouin-like directed motion was attributed to a synchronization of the probe-induced potential well depth modulation with the probe-modified transition rates between the ground state sub-levels of the $F_g = 1/2 \rightarrow F_e = 3/2$ atom.

 Directed motion is characterized by the current, defined as the average atomic velocity